ghawthorne66/yellowcake-frontsight/content/pages/home.md

 title: Yellowcake
 featuredImage: 'https://ucarecdn.com/159203d3-881d-4218-baa1-ca4427b48d0d/'
 subtitle: ' Welcome to the ultimate Gatsby and Netlify starter project.'
+accordion:
+  - content: This is an Accordion
+    title: Accordion
 meta:
   description: This is a meta description.
+  noindex: false
   title: The Ultimate Gatsby Starter
 ---
 Yellowcake is an opinionated starter project created by [Thrive Digital](https://thriveweb.com.au/) a [Gold Coast Web Design](https://thriveweb.com.au/) studio. to help you create lightening fast websites with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org).